 - Shape the dough into a loaf and place in a 9×5-inch loaf pan.

-- Proof the loaf for 1-2 hours, depending on temperature in your kitchen.
+- Proof the loaf for 1-2 hours, depending on the temperature in your kitchen.
 Since my house was cold, I put the loaf pan in a proofer at 70 degrees F. It still wasn’t warming up so I turned the proofer up to 75 degrees F. The dough never reached the top of the pan but it was finally fully proofed when I gently pressed on it.
 It took several hours.

 - Preheat the oven to 375 degrees F.